This website is best viewed in a browser that supports web standards.

 Dunham thanked Horace Mann administrators and faculty for providing Knacktive the opportunity to enhance the laboratory school’s marketing efforts.
 He also challenged the new Knacktive members to work together to help the community understand the important role Horace Mann plays in educating area children.

-While the course incorporates principles, strategies and tactics of design, marketing and public relations, it is a melting pot of majors from the departments of Communication and Mass Media, English and Modern Languages, Fine and Performing Arts, Business, and Mathematics, Computer Science and Information Systems.
+While the course incorporates principles, strategies and tactics of design, marketing and public relations, it is a melting pot of majors from the departments and schools of Communication and Mass Media, English and Modern Languages, Fine and Performing Arts, Business, and Computer Science and Information Systems.

 Knacktive members are divided into four teams with each consisting of a project manager, public relations director, media manager, strategic manager, art director, graphic designer, copywriter and interactive/digital director.
 The students work in a fast-paced setting to create practical solutions for the client and earn three hours of academic credit by successfully completing the course.